grottrup/Linux/README.md

 ping 10.9.8.2
 ```

-If it does not work from you virtual machine (VMware)
+If it does not work from you virtual machine (VMware) select: Player > Removeable Devices > Netchip RNDIS/Ethernet Gadget

+Attempt to ping againg once you have connected the device to the virtual machine.

 ``` bash
 ssh root@10.9.8.2
 ```